dkharms/dkharms.github.io/content/posts/understanding-memory-management.md

 ## Key Takeaways

-1. Always understand your memory access patterns
+1. Always understand your memory access patterns{{< cite "drepper2007memory" "Drepper, U. (2007). *What Every Programmer Should Know About Memory*.
+Red Hat, Inc." >}}
 2. Minimize dynamic allocation in performance-critical code
-3. Use tools like Valgrind to detect memory leaks
+3. Use tools like Valgrind to detect memory leaks{{< cite "seward2005valgrind" "Seward, J., & Nethercote, N. (2005).
+Using Valgrind to detect undefined value errors with bit-precision. *Proceedings of the USENIX Annual Technical Conference*." >}}
 4. Consider memory alignment for optimal performance

-Memory management is an art that requires both theoretical knowledge and practical experience.
+Memory management is an art that requires both theoretical knowledge and practical experience{{< cite "knuth1997art" "Knuth, D. E. (1997). *The Art of Computer Programming, Volume 1: Fundamental Algorithms*.
+Addison-Wesley." >}}.
 Master it, and you'll write better systems code.